Deep ocean marine heatwaves may be under-reported, study says

-The study, which was published on Thursday in the Nature scientific journal, found that 80 per cent of marine heatwaves below 100 metres are independent of surface events.
+The study, which was published on Thursday (Oct 17) in the Nature scientific journal, found that 80 per cent of marine heatwaves below 100m are independent of surface events.

 It said researchers used observational data from more than two million ocean temperature profiles from global oceans.